Meeting-Baas/transcript-seeker/README.md

 ## Overview

-Open-source transcription playground powered by meeting bot API technology. <br/>
+Open-source transcription playground powered by transcription APIs and meeting bot API technology. <br/>
 Upload and store recordings, or use our meeting bot transcription API to record Google Meet, Microsoft Teams and Zoom: <br/>

 - Transcribe recordings with our meeting transcription API.